Capital & Endowment Programs

-While the Annual Giving program provides funding for the daily operating expenses at GFS, Capital and Endowment programs focus on meeting the long-term strategic goals of the school.
+While the Annual Giving program provides funding for the daily operating expenses at GFS, Endowment programs focus on meeting the long-term strategic goals of the school.
 These goals include strengthening the endowment to support the strongest talent in the classroom and campus improvements to meet evolving program needs.

 Our top capital and endowment priorities are:

 Recruiting and supporting a gifted faculty (Faculty Endowment)